Tour

 Arrival by train

-The arrival hotels are either within walking distance or up to a maximum of 1.5 km from the main train station in Salzburg.
-The best way to reach our partner hotels in Salzburg from the train station is a short cab ride.
-Current timetable information and price information can be found very conveniently at:
+The best way to get to our partner hotels in Salzburg from the Salzburg main station is a short taxi ride.
+Current timetable and price information can be found at: Train schedule information Deutsche Bahn and Train schedule information ÖBB

 Parking facilities at the starting hotel